The Key to Healthy, Growing, and Resilient Organizations

-There’s currently a “new normal” that is helping accelerate the wide-spread acceptance of the “new era”, both of which work in contrast to past practices.
+The ongoing and extended “new normal” is helping to accelerate the wide-spread acceptance of the “new era”, both of which work in contrast to past practices.

-The burden to effectively adapt rests on leaders and leadership teams – and time is of the essence.
+The burden to effectively adapt to the new reality continues to rest on leaders and leadership teams – and time is of the essence.

 At issue for many is the fact that new demands and stresses have been placed on old ones, putting leaders, leadership teams, and organizations at risk.

-In order to best ensure success moving forward, our first step is to make the time now during this period of change to take a fresh look at how we can become healthy, growing, and resilient.
+In order to best ensure success today and moving forward, our first step is to make time to take a fresh look at how we can both indivually and organizationally become healthy, growing, and resilient.

-At any time, a healthy, growing, and resilient and organization, allows us to:
+At any time, a healthy, growing, and resilient organization, allows us to:

 - Realize our mission and make our difference.